MurrellGroup/Backboner.jl/README.md

 julia> using Backboner

 julia> protein = pdb_to_protein("test/data/1ZAK.pdb")
-2-element Protein{Float32}:
+2-element Vector{ProteinChain}:
- Chain A with 220 residues
+ ProteinChain A with 220 residues
- Chain B with 220 residues
+ ProteinChain B with 220 residues

 julia> chain = protein["A"]
-Chain A with 220 residues
+ProteinChain A with 220 residues

 julia> chain.backbone
 3×4×220 Backbone{4, Float32}: